ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/base/welcome.md

 #### Patience

-We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as this process is still new to us and each workshop is different, but we are committed to providing you the best educational experience we can (under the current conditions).

 ### Workshop Goals